kavanaraju/assignment02_GeoCloud/README.md

     )
     ```

-3. Which **eight** bus stops have the smallest population above 500 people _inside of Philadelphia_ within 800 meters of the stop (Philadelphia county block groups have a geoid prefix of `42101` -- that's `42` for the state of PA, and `101` for Philadelphia county)?

-    **The queries to #1 & #2 should generate results with a single row, with the following structure:**

-    ```sql
-    (
-        stop_id text, -- The ID of the station stop_name text, -- The name of the station estimated_pop_800m integer -- The population within 800 meters )
-    ```

-4. Using the Philadelphia Water Department Stormwater Billing Parcels dataset, pair each parcel with its closest bus stop.
+3. Using the Philadelphia Water Department Stormwater Billing Parcels dataset, pair each parcel with its closest bus stop.
 The final result should give the parcel address, bus stop name, and distance apart in meters, rounded to two decimals.
 Order by distance (largest on top).

     _Your query should run in under two minutes._